M.A.T. Elementary Education

 PROGRAM DELIVERY MODEL

-The M.A.T. in Elementary Education program admits students five times per year in August, October, January, March, and May on the Atlanta campus and once per year in August at the Henry County location.
-Classes are presented one evening a week on a sixteen-week semester schedule.
-The program is offered in an in-class format, and allows students the flexibility to attend class either full- or part-time at the Atlanta campus and full-time at the Henry County location.
+The M.A.T. in Elementary Education is offered in a blended combination of online and on campus classes.
+The program enrolls students five times per year in August, October, January, March, and May on the Atlanta campus and once per year in August at the Henry County location.
+Classes are delivered in 16-week semesters in the fall and spring, and in eight-week terms in the summer.
 Students are also required to participate in field experiences, which are during the day.

 Ready to take the next step?
 Select your preferred location below and schedule your personalized admissions counseling appointment: